 Oven Baked Salmon – Trendgredient

 Some people might be intimidated about cooking salmon in the oven, but fear not!
-This lemon and dill baked salmon recipe could not be easier to prepare.
+This low sodium baked salmon recipe has lemon and dill that makes it easy to prepare.

 21 Easy And Flavorful Heart-Healthy Salmon Recipes